Avitalrosner/Fat_tissue_analysis/README.md

 ![Path to the directory](./output_files.JPG)

 4. The output:
-2 marker genes files - vis.csv & sub.csv.
-(provided in the repository as well)
+2 marker genes files - vis.csv & sub.csv (provided in the repository as well).

 ### Testing the program:
 Run-
 ```
 pytest
 ```

 The output should look like this:

 ![Output of test](./output_of_test.JPG)